Last updated 04/11/2019, as Disney has released new details about the service!

 What is Disney+?

 Disney Plus is an on-demand streaming service that has yet to launch.
-It will likely launch in late 2019.
+It will launch in the United States in November, 2019, and will be priced at $6.99 per month.

 Disney intends this new service to be a direct competitor to Netflix and other on-demand streaming services.
 The service will NOT offer live streaming, only on-demand.